DNA Research

 Ancestry.com results have shown a DNA connection between Tree # 1 and:

-- Tree # 7, which originates from North Tipperary
+• Tree # 7, which originates from North Tipperary,

-- Autosomal DNA.
-This is tested using the Family Finder product and the tests determine the segments of DNA is shared with everyone you’re related to.
-The markers that are tested change quite quickly and this test is really only accurate when tracing back between 5 and 7 generations.
+The markers that are tested change quite quickly and these tests and the results are really only accurate when tracing back between 5 and 7 generations.
 After this time period the DNA gets too diluted.

 Autosomal DNA tests survey a person’s entire genome at over 700,000 locations.
 It covers both the maternal and paternal sides of the family tree, so it covers all lineages.
 Chromosome tests reflect the direct father-to-son path in your family tree, and the mtDNA test only reflects the direct mother-to-child path in your family tree.